xskola/bcpy/README.md

-BCPy is a tool for analysis of EEG data with focus on motor imagery brain-computer interface (MI-BCI) data analysis, such is ERD computation and plotting data with regard to stimuli in MI-BCI training.
+BCPy is a multiplatform tool for analysis of EEG data with focus on motor imagery brain-computer interface (MI-BCI) data analysis, such is ERD computation and plotting data with regard to stimuli in MI-BCI training.
 It is currently being developed and there is no stable release.
 It might work, though.

 ## Examples